Lavender is a plant native to many regions throughout the Mediterranean. It has a very long and colorful history that goes back to the Old World.

 Some varieties of lavender are capable of reaching a height of about 3 feet when grown properly.
 However, if you want your lavender plant to reach such heights, you have to understand that caring for the plant is quite important.

 The lavender plant requires heat and doesn’t like too much water.
 It needs space around it for air flow, and the plant generally thrives in sandy soil.
 If you have planted lots of lavender in a small and confined spot, the chances of a bloom are going to decrease.

 How to Grow Lavender

-The ideal time to plant the lavender is during the spring after you are sure that there is no threat of a frost.
-The lavender can be a fantastic addition to a raised bed garden or an in-ground garden.
+The ideal time to plant lavender is during the spring after the last threat of frost.

+Lavender can be a fantastic addition to a raised bed garden or an in-ground garden.
 You can also grow it really well in containers.